UST-QuAntiL/qc-atlas/docs/dev/config/IntelliJ IDEA/README.md

        - Set `Relative Location` to `Before other comments`
        - Increase `Separator before/after Length` to `81`
     9. Go to Editor > Copyright
-    10. Set "Quality" as Default project copyright
+    10. Set "Atlas" as Default project copyright
     11. Click "Apply"